 Lundberg Family Farms’ products labeled as “organic” or “made with organic” are grown, handled, and processed in accordance with the USDA National Organic Program.
 California Certified Organic Farmers (CCOF) inspects our fields, farms, granaries, rice mill, production facilities, organic system plan, and records; these inspections are part of the process that allows CCOF and others to certify our organic products.
 We believe that our integrity and commitment to organic farming provides a trustworthy foundation for our organic rice, but we know that customers appreciate and depend on the assurance and experience that CCOF and other certifiers provide.
 Even though we continue to grow some Eco-Farmed acreage using a reduced input approach, our organic acreage is now close to 75% of all acreage grown and continues to grow as demand for organics continues to grow.
 To see a list of our Certified Organic products, visit the Products page or view our CCOF Client Profile.

 Occasionally, when the available rice supply in California is not sufficient to meet the demand, we work with our rice grower and processor partners located in the Southern United States.
 This generally happens when we have challenging growing conditions that reduce yields in the field, or when demand grows substantially faster than we anticipate.
 Currently, the products we sell that may utilize rice from other US rice growing regions are: 25 pound bags of American Basmati (white and brown), 25 pound bags of American Jasmine (white and brown), and 25 pound bags of Long Grain (white and brown), rice syrup, rice chips, and rice pasta.
-Additionally, much of our wild rice comes from growers in Minnesota.
+Additionally, much of our wild rice comes from growers in Minnesota and occasionally from Canada.

 We believe that expanding organic practices across the country is a positive thing for the environment, for the farmers who work the land, and for consumers.